SPEAKING & WRITING with Effectiveness

 In a political environment, if you are one of several candidates in a party primary election race, remember that only one of you will emerge to be on the November general election ballot.
 It is expected and hoped that you will support for the general election whomever is the party candidate elected in the primary.
 You should not say things to or about your primary election competitor that would make it difficult or impractical to support him or her in the general election.

-If you are the primary winner, remember that you want the support in the general election of those fellow party members who ran against you in the primary.
-Don't make it hard for them to support you, because of what you may have said to or about them.
-Focus on perceived differences of position or policy, and not on bad characteristics of the other candidate.
+If you are the party primary election winner, remember that you want the support in the general election of those fellow party members who ran against you in the primary.
+Don't make it hard for them to support you, because of what you may have said to or about them during the primary election campaign.
+Focus on perceived differences of position or policy, and not on bad characteristics of the other candidate’s position or background.

 19. Never speak too softly.
 Sufficient loudness to reach the back of the audience is what you need, especially when no sound system available.